SmartLists are great, aren’t they…

 In the end, the moment you need to move away from your SmartList to something more functional is up to you.
 But when you realise that your existing reporting is both time consuming and frustrating, you will find yourself saying ‘This needs to change”.

-Watch our webinar with presenters Greg Long, Senior Microsoft Dynamics GP and Business Intelligence Consultant, and Michael Foertsch, Customer Services Manager, to witness a demonstration of common scenarios when Power BI closes the reporting gap for GP users.
+Watch our on-demand webinar with presenters Greg Long, Senior Microsoft Dynamics GP and Business Intelligence Consultant, and Michael Foertsch, Customer Services Manager, to witness a demonstration of common scenarios when Power BI closes the reporting gap for GP users.